iov-one/iov-core/packages/iov-multichain/README.md

 [![npm version](https://img.shields.io/npm/v/@iov/multichain.svg)](https://www.npmjs.com/package/@iov/multichain)

-@iov/multichain is the main entrypoint into the monorepo, exposing high-level functionality to easily build blockchain clients.
+@iov/multichain exposes high-level functionality to work with multiple blockchains.
 It uses the keymanagement functionality of `UserProfile`, and the generic blockchain connection of `BlockchainConnection`, and pulls them together into one `MultiChainSigner`, which can query state and sign transactions on multiple blockchains.
 The examples below show a basic usage of the core library.
 You may also want to experiment